mozilla/experimenter/docs/experimenter/rollouts.md

         end
 ```

-A rollout can also be launched from Preview.
-If that review is canceled before approval, the rollout returns to Draft and Idle.
+This can also be canceled when a rollout is in the Preview state and requests to be launched.
+When the review is canceled, the Preview rollout is sent back to Draft.

 ```mermaid
     sequenceDiagram